Exploring by bike

 Local cycling

-A bike is the perfect way to get to local leisure and shops.
-It can be quicker than driving and without the hassle of parking.
-If you’re shopping then some paniers will come in handy and if you live somewhere hilly you might want to think about an electric bike.
+A bike is the perfect way to get to local leisure facilities and shops.
+It can be quicker than driving and comes without the hassle of parking.

 You may be lucky enough to live on the National Cycle Network, but you can plan a route anywhere using Cyclestreets or Google maps (turn up the volume for on-bike SatNav).
-You can also find routes for local rides recommended by other cyclists on apps like: Bikemap, Mapmyride or Komoot.
+You can also find routes for local rides recommended by other cyclists on apps like Bikemap, Mapmyride or Komoot.

 -